-John Magufuli - Tanzania's 'Bulldozer' president in profile - BBC News
+Tanzania's John Magufuli in profile

 John Magufuli - Tanzania's 'Bulldozer' president in profile

-The son of a peasant farmer, John Pombe Magufuli won the election to become Tanzania's next president on his 56th birthday, so it is the perfect gift for him.
+The son of a peasant farmer, John Pombe Magufuli became Tanzania's president on his 56th birthday in 2015 and has gone on to be a controversial leader.

-He was never part of the inner-circle of the governing Chama Cha Mapinduzi (CCM) party, so it came as a surprise to his critics that he secured its candidature for the presidency.
+Before he was president he acquired the nickname the bulldozer for driving a programme to build roads as minister for works, and later was hailed for his anti-corruption stance and his distinct dislike for wasting money.

-His nomination angered CCM stalwart and ex-Prime Minister Edward Lowassa, who crossed to the opposition to challenge Mr Magufuli for the presidency.
+But his time in power has attracted considerable criticism for changes that critics say threaten freedom of expression and business.

 Five things about John Magufuli:

-- The 56-year-old is a former school teacher, industrial chemist and outgoing works minister
+- He is a former school teacher and industrial chemist

 - Nicknamed "The Bulldozer"

-- A devout Catholic with a corruption-free reputation
+- A devout Catholic with five children

 - Performed push-ups on the campaign trail to prove he was fit